The contribution of VR solutions during manufacturing stage

 The appreciation of the handling space of the tools and parts to be mounted will therefore be decisive in the performance of the operator’s tasks.

-Finally, the operator will focus on both design issues to verify that the product is indeed mountable and the accessibility of sensitive parts of the product, to be handled carefully and that, to optimize the effective assembly of the final product.
+Finally, the operator will focus on both design issues to verify that the product is indeed mountable and the accessibility of sensitive parts of the product, to be handled carefully, to optimize the effective assembly of the final product.

 The fields of applications concerning this final phase of Virtual Reality testing, will be the discovery of the created environment, the analysis of workspaces, ergonomics and accessibility.
 It will also manipulate the objects and equipment created and validate the overall industrial process related to the final product.